 Why are centrifugal pumps preferred?

-One of the main benefits of centrifugal irrigation pumps are their high flow rate capabilities.
+One of the main benefits of centrifugal irrigation pumps is their high flow rate capabilities.
 Centrifugal pumps can handle large volumes of water efficiently while remaining easy to operate, maintain, and repair.

 What is the best setting to use a centrifugal irrigation pump?